bluwy/website/src/posts/2024-02-05-hot-module-replacement-is-easy/index.md

 ### How does HMR work in server-side rendering?

-At the time of writing (Vite 5.0), HMR in SSR isn't supported yet, but will [land as an experimental feature](https://github.com/vitejs/vite/pull/12165) for Vite 5.1.
-Even though without HMR in SSR, you'd still get HMR in the client-side for JS frameworks like Vue and Svelte.

-Changes to the server-side code requires re-execution of the SSR entrypoint entirely, which can be triggered by HMR propagation (which also works in SSR).
-But often HMR propagation of server-side code will lead to a full page reload, which is perfect for the client to re-sent the request to the server, which will then perform the re-execution.
+From Vite 6 onwards, HMR in SSR works similarly to what's described here.
+Instead of interacting with a browser and a HMR client, the server-side is handled using a [`ModuleRunner`](https://vite.dev/guide/api-environment-runtimes.html#modulerunner) that is able to load and update modules directly.

+In Vite 5 and before, HMR in SSR wasn't supported so changes to server-side code often triggers a full page reload instead, as in practice, no SSR modules are able to accept changes to create HMR boundaries.
+The full page reload re-sends the request to the server, which will then re-executes the SSR entrypoint to retrieve the new changes.

+Some frameworks still rely on the full page reload behavior for Vite 6, which is no longer triggered as HMR between client and SSR are now isolated, so the next question is often what they do for now.

 ### How can I trigger a page reload in `handleHotUpdate()`?